Richard Rossi: Attempted murder charge

 On June 24, 1994, Rossi's wife, Sherrie Lynn, was found near death in a coma on the side of a Pennsylvania road.
 She had a crushed skull and was left covered in blood; her injuries were so severe that she needed to wear a helmet.
 Her rescuers thought she had been in a traffic accident, and called for an ambulance.
 Ninety minutes later, at 8:05 pm, Richard Rossi called police, and claimed that men killed his wife and shot at him twice.
 But when police came to interview him, his story changed, first claiming that a man that looked like him got into the passenger side of the car, then that the man who looked like him attacked from the driver's side.
 Rossi had a cellular phone available, but said he pursued the assailant instead of dialing for help because he was a "good runner."
 Rossi also changed his story on where the assailants approached from, first saying they were in a white car, then that they "came out of the woods out of nowhere."
 Police testified that Rossi told them a "satanic cult" was trying to frame him; Rossi denies this.
 Rossi was wearing only a pair of tan shorts when police interviewed him; Rossi claimed that he lost his shirt running through the woods, but did not explain why he was barefoot.
 Several witnesses reported seeing a man with long hair near the Rossi's cars, and State Police reports suggested the presence of two other cars, one blue and one white.

-Ms. Rossi twice testified that her husband attacked her and left her for dead.
-Sherrie Lynn received an order of protection from a court.
-But in October 1994, Sherrie withdrew her accusation; a state court judge refused her request to void the order of protection.
-(Press accounts claimed that Ms. Rossi stated that her attacker might have been a demon in human form, but the Rossis deny she said this.)
-Sherrie's stepbrother, Mark Plaugher, accused the Rossi family of pressuring her to change her story; her father said she had been "brainwashed," and Sherrie's stepfather, Phil Plaugher, said that church members pressured Sherrie by telling her that it was a sin to testify against one's husband.